wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Mobiloud Mobile App Plugin delivers content to mobile apps straight from your Wordpress blog.
+Make your content shine with iPhone and iPad apps for your blog.
+The Mobiloud plugin delivers content from your blog to your apps and offers a free push notifications service.

 == Description ==

-The Mobiloud Mobile App plugin uses standard REST API calls to deliver content to mobile apps with JSON output.

-It also allows you to notify iOS users that new content has been published using push notifications.
+= Get your app =
+The Mobiloud plugin allows you to deliver content to your Mobiloud iPhone and iPad apps.
+It also supports push notifications, letting you automatically notify your app's users when you publish a new post.

+Mobiloud is a service offering bloggers the chance to build custom designed native apps for their blog or brand on iPhone and iPad.

+= Try a demo =
+More info on <a href="http://www.mobiloud.com">Mobiloud.com</a>.

+= For app developers =
+The plugin can also be used as a free, open source solution to deliver content to any mobile app.
+It provides simple REST API calls any developer can use to extract JSON output.
+It is also gives you access to our free, hosted push notification service, <a href="http://mobiloud.com/free-push-service.html">Mobiloud Push</a>.

+Plugin features include
-You can view stats relating to app usage from within Wordpress.
+* view stats relating to app downloads and usage from within Wordpress.
+* integration with hosted iOS push notifications service.

 == Installation ==